dysthesis/dwl-patches/README.md

 - If the existing patch is already being maintained by another author, do not make modifications to it without permission.
 - Create an issue at [issues] @mentioning the current maintainer
 - If you receive no reply for seven days, you may adopt the patch.
 If you are adopting the patch, you need to maintain a `dwl` branch in your Codeberg repository.
-- Modify the `README.md` with new links for your raw patch and for your git branch. **LEAVE PREVIOUS AUTHOR(S)' NICKS/LINKS INTACT UNDER THE "Authors" HEADING!** Add your own nick/link to the top of the "Authors" list.
+- Modify the `README.md` with new links for your raw patch and for your git branch.
+    - **LEAVE PREVIOUS AUTHOR(S)' NICKS/LINKS INTACT UNDER THE "Authors" HEADING!**
+    - Add your own nick/link to the top of the "Authors" list.

+## Deprecating Existing Patches
+- Patches will not be removed from this archive but may instead be deprecated if the author(s)/maintainer(s) of a patch so desire.
+- Please do not open issues or contact maintainers to request deprecation of a patch.
+- Deprecation of a patch will only occur if *all* authors or current maintainers of the patch agree to the decision to deprecate.
+- In such a circumstance the author(s)/maintainer(s):
+    - Will create a commit moving the patch to the `_STALE_PATCHES` directory
+    - May explain in the associated `README.md` any relevant details of the decision to deprecate the patch.
+- This process allows current or future users of the patch the option to adopt, modify, or integrate stale/historical code or portions thereof.

 [dwl-patches]: https://codeberg.org/dwl/dwl-patches